-What to do if your private landlord won’t do repairs
+What if your private landlord will not do repairs

-You are responsible for any damage that you cause.
-This includes damage caused by your family or guests.
+You are responsible for any damage that you, your family or guests cause.

 Keep records and evidence

 Keep records and evidence of the repair problem.
-This will help if you need to take further action.
+This can help if you take further action.

 photos of the problem and any damage to your belongings